tozti/tozti/docs/dev/store.rst

     More about this error.
 This entry might not be present.

 ``traceback``
     Traceback of the error.
-This entry might not be present.
+This entry might not be present and is included only if tozti is launched in dev mode.

 Concepts and Datastructures
 ===========================